 - Expats Markets in Playa – https://www.facebook.com/groups/736991133019423/

-Finding An apartment In Playa Del Carmen
+Finding An Apartment In Playa Del Carmen

 One of the most difficult things about living in Playa del Carmen is actually finding a place to live.
 Playa del Carmen is growing very quickly and the rental market is a bit difficult to navigate.
-There has been a recent trend to rent apartments on Airbnb, putting a big strain on monthly or long term rentals.
+There has been a recent trend to rent apartments on Airbnb, putting a big strain on monthly or long-term rentals.
 This is especially the case in the peak months of December-April.

 We began our search by hitting the streets and calling the numbers listed on an apartment building for rent signs.
 We quickly came to learn that most of these signs are just always up and don’t necessarily correspond with an apartment that is actually for rent.
-Some do, but the majority of the 50+ we called had apartments but were not that specific apartment.
+Some do, but the majority of the 50+ we called had apartments but were not that specific apartments.
 Another issue is that about half the numbers we called were Spanish speaking only and our Spanish is ok, but not great.
 This made some of the finer points of the apartment details tricky.

 On top of some of these issues, we had rental agents try to change prices on us, change contract lengths, and just about everything else.
 The best advice I could give to someone trying to find an apartment in Playa del Carmen is to arrive before the high season and plan to take it immediately.
 Just about everyone wants at least a 6-month lease and even more, want a year.
 Also, no one will rent to you more than 15 days before the move-in date.